Blog: The Role of Genomics in Alzheimer’s Disease

 Treatment and Therapies

 Genomics also plays a key role in precision medicine solutions for Alzheimer’s.
-Precision medicine aims to forecast individual illness risk, comprehend disease genesis, identify disease subtypes, improve diagnosis, and give individualized treatment plans using biological knowledge and other health information.
-Integrating pharmacogenomics research into clinical translational research can not only increase the precision of dementia diagnosis, allowing for more individualized treatment plans, but can also hasten the development of innovative medications and therapies.
+Precision medicine aims to predict illness risk, understand disease origins, classify subtypes, enhance diagnosis, and personalize treatments using biological knowledge and health information.
+Integrating pharmacogenomics in clinical research enhances dementia diagnosis precision, allowing to tailors treatments, and accelerates medication development.

 Already, findings from pharmacogenomics data have helped develop new therapeutics such as monoclonal antibodies, which are antibodies produced from a cell line made by cloning one unique white blood parent cell, as well as other small molecules that could potentially slow or stop the progression of Alzheimer’s.
 Ultimately, this is helping to extend the quality of life for those affected by the disorder and giving hope to their families.
 One example of this is the monoclonal antibody lecanemab, developed by Biogen, which binds to aggregated harmful amyloid beta proteins and helps clear them from the brain.
 It has been used in clinical trials, with some promising results—the treatment has been shown to improve cognitive performance in some patients with mild-to-moderate Alzheimer’s disease.
 A competitor, Genentech, also developed gantenerumab, a similar monoclonal antibody that did not perform as well.